 Family service: why did we start the project?

 Relationships are complex, as is parenting.
 We are all still learning.
 Unfortunately, sometimes a parent's relationship reaches such a crisis that one parent (or both) files a petition in court regarding their children's lives.

-- The joint goal of W4W and the District Court in Most is to prevent divorcing parents from litigating over their children.
-To let the parents decide the future of their children, instead of letting a judge make that decision.
-And above all, to make this difficult situation as least stressful as possible for the children.
-Let us not forget about them—it is especially difficult for them when their family changes.
-They need to understand the situation, know what is ahead of them, and feel the love of both parents.
-Because even if the parent's relationship breaks apart, they will always be parents.
+- The goal of the project is to keep divorcing parents from litigating over their own children.
+To let them (the parents) decide the future of their children and not let the judge decide.
+And above all, to make this difficult situation for everyone as little as possible for the children.
+Let's not forget them, because it is especially difficult for them when their family changes, and they need to understand the situation, know what is ahead of them and feel the love of both parents.
+Because even if the parents' relationship breaks down and they cease to be partners, they will always be parents.
 There is no reason for a child to lose one of their parents through divorce or separation.
-This is the basic premise of the project—albeit the most difficult task to carry out.
+This is the basic premise and the most difficult task.

 - We know that parents need to be respected in their parental role, they need to know that they are both important to their child and that they both have an irreplaceable place in their child's life.
 Parents need support and help in learning to get along for the sake of their common child.
 They need to know that the responsibility is theirs and that it is not possible to delegate it to the courts or other institutions and rely on them to resolve the family situation for them.

 - This project is all about changing perspectives, focusing on de-escalating the dispute between parents and providing tools to help parents find their way.